 The scientists analyzed pictures from hours of filming bees and mimicked the movements using robots with sensors for measuring forces.

-A movie of a bee in flight, filmed at 6,000 frames per second by Douglas Altshuler and Jason Vance, is here [the link is temporary].
+A movie of a bee in flight was filmed at 6,000 frames per second by Douglas Altshuler and Jason Vance.

 Turns out bee flight mechanisms are more exotic than thought.

 "The honeybees have a rapid wing beat," Altshuler told LiveScience.
 "In contrast to the fruit fly that has one eightieth the body size and flaps its wings 200 times each second, the much larger honeybee flaps its wings 230 times every second."